WestMecCoding/WBLA-3PM-KIDDERS/gabriel_readme.md

 }
 ```

-- Styled small amounts in global CSS and edited any issues from other CSS codes
+- Styled small amounts in global CSS and edited any issues from other CSS codes, adding Exo 2 Font as well.
 ```css
 div#Header h3 {
     margin-top: -20px;